wolberlab/OpenMMDL/docs/tutorial_pdb_path.rst

 We will simulate the protein for 10 ns.

-For this we go to the Simulation Tab and Change Simulation lenght to 10 ns.
+For this we change Simulation lenght to 10 ns.

 If you want to have a longer or shorter simulation you can increase or reduce the amount of steps.